paritytech/scripts/dockerfiles/benchmarks/README.md

 ## push_bench_result.py

 The script sends metrics to PushGateway, which is scraped by Prometheus.
-All metrics from Prometheus get pushed to Thanos.:w
+All metrics from Prometheus get pushed to Thanos.
 /

 ci example: